Carolina Falkholt: Artistic practice

-Carolina Falkholt has had solo exhibitions at Gothenburg Museum of Art, Eskilstuna Museum of Art, Ystad Art Museum, Steneby Konsthall in Dalsland and Klippans konsthall in Skåne., among others.
-In 2013, she was one of the participants in Swedish Televisions (SVT) program Konstkuppen and that same year she curated and participated as an artist in the exhibition Mynningsladdare (Muzzleloader) at Röda Sten Konsthall in Gothenburg.
-In the same year, she participated in the X-Border biennial with the project Firewall with paintings in the three towns Severomorsk, Rovaniemi and Luleå and made the 16 meter long piece Wet Paint at Kulturhuset in Stockholm.
+Falkholt has had solo exhibitions at Gothenburg Museum of Art, Eskilstuna Museum of Art, Ystad Art Museum, Steneby Konsthall in Dalsland and Klippans konsthall in Skåne., among others.
+In 2013, she was one of the participants in the Sveriges Television program Konstkuppen and that same year she curated and participated as an artist in the exhibition Mynningsladdare (Muzzleloader) at Röda Sten Konsthall in Gothenburg.
+In the same year, she participated in the X-Border biennial with the project Firewall with paintings in the three towns Severomorsk, Rovaniemi and Luleå and made the 16-meter long piece Wet Paint at The House of Culture (Stockholm) in Stockholm.
 Falkholt is represented by, among others, Gothenburg Museum of Art, Skövde Museum of Art and Halland Museum of Cultural History.
-In 2014 she made the painting Övermålning (Overpainting) as a commission for a highschool in Nyköping.
-She started by writing derogatory words towards women on the wall and then painted them over with a stylized motif of the lower part of a womans naked body.
+In 2014, she made the painting Övermålning (Overpainting) as a commission for a highschool in Nyköping.
+She started by writing derogatory words towards women on the wall and then painted them over with a stylized motif of the lower part of a woman's naked body.
 The artwork created a heated argument which was covered in media, both in Sweden and internationally.
 At one point politicians took the decision to build a wall in front of the painting.
 But Falholt and the painting had many strong supporters.
 The principal of the school said: "I see many pedagogic advantages to having her art in the school".
 After much debate the wall in front of the painting was taken down.
 In connection with this debate she made a performance at Konstakademien in Stockholm, where she invited politicians to Skenbröllop, a sham marriage with her.
 Two politicians said yes, Marita Ulvskog (Swedish Social Democratic Party) and Sissela Nordling Blanco (Feminist Initiative).

-In 2015 she made a huge mural as a commission for the highschool Parkskolan in Ystad.
+In 2015, she made a huge mural as a commission for the high school Parkskolan in Ystad.
 The painting Untitled (Firewall), depict yet another stylized naked woman haning upside down with her legs in an unnatural contorted position.
 2017 she was invited as one on the artist for the exhibition SculptureMotion at Wanås sculpture park, together with William Forsythe, Henrik Plenge Jakobsen, Sonia Khurana and Éva Mag.
-For this exhibition she did the work Train of thoughts, a railroad car moved to the woods, first painted white and then filled with her black circles creating an organic web over the whole surface.
+For this exhibition she did the work Train of Thoughts, a railroad car moved to the woods, first painted white and then filled with her black circles creating an organic web over the whole surface.

-In December 2017 she painted a 40-foot erect human penis on a building at 303 Broome Street, New York, NY.
+In December 2017 she painted a 40-foot erect human penis on a building at 303 Broome Street, New York City.
 She signed the artwork on the lower right hand side.
 The mural was painted over by the buildings owner three days later.